automenta/cognote/CODE.md

 - Modular (logically organized, supporting abstraction)
 - Remove all comments, relying only on self-documenting code
     - Clear naming and structure
-- Use the latest version of the language, APIs, and dependencies
+- Use the latest version of the language, APIs, and dependencies__**
-- Assume any referenced dependencies exist, so do not create stubs/mocks